 Like I mentioned earlier, you could be in the worst mood and bombarded with chaos.
 Once your favorite music starts playing, you instantly start to feel calmer and more relaxed.

-When people take a bath or get a massage, most of the time music is playing in the background.
+When people take a bath or get a massage, music is playing in the background most of the time.
 This is because, for that amount of time, music helps you to escape your reality and let yourself fully unwind.
-We all need to relax and listening to music is the perfect way to do that.
+We all need to relax, and to listen to music is the perfect way to do that.

 3. Music Helps Get You Motivated